unirita/cmptxt/README.md

-logcmp
+cmptxt
 ====

-logcmp is a log compare tool.
+cmptxt is a text compare tool.